Didier Malherbe: Solo/duo (1990–1998)

-Also during the 1990s, Malherbe toured with Classic Gong in both Europe and the USA.
-He left the band in 1999, but continued to appear occasionally as a guest star, both on stage Subterranea DVD and on records Zero To Infinity and 2032.
+Also during the 1990s, Malherbe toured with Classic Gong in both Europe and the U.S. He left the band in 1999, but continued to appear occasionally as a guest star, both on stage (such as on the Subterranea DVD) and on the records Zero To Infinity and 2032.

-He also toured and recorded with Brigitte Fontaine on the CD Palaces and with acoustic guitarist Pierre Bensusan Live at the New Morning CD in 1997.
+He also toured and recorded with Brigitte Fontaine on the CD Palaces and with acoustic guitarist Pierre Bensusan's Live at the New Morning CD in 1997.

 Hadouk Trio (1999–2012)

-In 1999, the Malherbe/Ehrlich duo was joined by American percussionist Steve Shehan and released the album Shamanimal as Hadouk Trio.
-The trio appeared at festivals such as Nancy Jazz Pulsations.
-In 2001, Djivan Gasparyan invited him to appear at the international duduk festival in Armenia, then in Moscow and Saint Petersburg.
+In 1999, the Malherbe/Ehrlich duo was joined by American percussionist Steve Shehan and released the album Shamanimal, credited as the Hadouk Trio.
+The trio appeared at festivals including Nancy Jazz Pulsations.
+In 2001, Djivan Gasparyan invited Malherbe to appear at the international duduk festival in Armenia, then in Moscow and Saint Petersburg.

 That same year, he published a book of sonnets on reeds, L'Anche des Métamorphoses, which he later turned into a solo show, mixing poetry reading and musical interludes.

 In 2003, the second Hadouk Trio CD, Now, was released.
-The trio appeared at the San Sebastián festival, at Jazz Sous Les Pommiers, and released two live recordings, the double CD Live à FIP (2004) and the DVD Live au Satellit Café (2005), which began a partnership with Naïve Records.
+The trio appeared at the San Sebastián festival, at Jazz sous les pommiers, and released two live recordings – the double CD Live à FIP (2004) and the DVD Live au Satellit Café (2005) – which marked a partnership with Naïve Records.

-The release of the trio's third studio CD Utopies (2006) coincided with an appearance at the Gong Unconvention in Amsterdam, a festival which peaked with the reunion of Gong's 1970s line-up.
-Two concerts at Paris' Cabaret Sauvage in May 2007 were documented on the live CD/DVD Baldamore.
+The release of the trio's third studio CD, Utopies (2006), coincided with an appearance at the Gong Unconvention in Amsterdam, a festival which peaked with the reunion of Gong's 1970s line-up.
+Two concerts at Paris's Cabaret Sauvage in May 2007 were documented on the live CD/DVD Baldamore.

-The trio's final release, Air Hadouk, came out in 2010.
-It was followed by tours in Great Britain and India, and an appearance at the Paris Jazz Festival.
+The trio's final release, Air Hadouk, released in 2010.
+It was followed by tours in Great Britain and India and an appearance at the Paris Jazz Festival.
 In 2013, Naïve Records reissued the first 4 Hadouk Trio CDs as a box set, which coincided with a concert at the Salle Gaveau on 2 February.

-In 2010, he formed a duo with guitarist Éric Löhrer.
-The following year, they released the double-CD Nuit d'Ombrelle which mixed jazz standards on duduk and improvisations, arranged as a continuous suite.
+In 2010, Malherbe formed a duo with guitarist Éric Löhrer.
+The following year, they released the double-CD Nuit d'Ombrelle, which mixed jazz standards on duduk with improvisations, arranged as a continuous suite.

-Since 2012, he has been playing with classical pianist Jean-François Zygel, appearing on his TV programme La Boîte à Musique on the channel France 2 and performing live as a trio with percussionist Joel Grare under the title A World Tour In 80 Minutes.
+Since 2012, he has been playing with classical pianist Jean-François Zygel, appearing on his TV programme La Boîte à Musique on the channel France 2, and has been performing live as a trio with percussionist Joel Grare under the title A World Tour In 80 Minutes.

 Hadouk Quartet (2013–2020)

-The Hadouk Quartet began in 2013 and evolved out of the Hadouk Trio.
+The Hadouk Quartet formed in 2013 and evolved out of the Hadouk Trio.
 It consists of Malherbe and Ehrlich, as well as Eric Löhrer and Jean-Luc Di Fraya.

 The quartet released their debut CD, Hadoukly Yours, through Naïve Records on November 4, 2013, and added two Chinese wind instruments: Bawu and Hulusi.